Table of Contents

 10.1.1.
 The Employer, with copy to the Union, will notify impacted Extension Lecturers of layoff.
 Extension Lecturers subject to layoff shall be paid through the end of the current quarter.

 10.1.2.
-If a downturn in employment of more than 15% is anticipated in an upcoming quarter, the Senior Director (or her/his designee) will meet with the Union to discuss supporting reasons for the layoffs and whether or not those layoffs can be mitigated with other options such as job sharing, voluntary reduced work hours or voluntary leaves without pay.
+If the need for layoffs is anticipated in an upcoming quarter, resulting in a reduction in the bargaining unit of more than 25%, the IELP Senior Director (or their designee) will meet with the Union no later than forty-five (45) days prior to the start of the upcoming quarter to discuss supporting reasons for the layoffs and whether or not those layoffs can be mitigated with other options such as job sharing, voluntary reduced work hours or voluntary leaves without pay.

-10.1.3.
-Decisions made by the Employer regarding the number of layoffs are not subject to grievance and arbitration
+10.1.4.
+Decisions made by the Employer regarding the number of layoffs are not subject to grievance and arbitration.

-10.1.5.
+10.1.6.
 Recall.
-Extension Lecturers laid off will be placed in a recall pool for a period of three (3) years.
-The recall pool will be based on the “last-in-first-out” principle.
-If an Extension Lecturer is made two consecutive offers of full-time work on the Preliminary Schedule in the academic year and declines, s/he shall forfeit their position in the recall pool.
+Extension Lecturers laid off will be placed in a recall pool for a period of five (5) years.
+The recall pool will be based on the order of the Work Assignment Roster (Article 9).
+If an Extension Lecturer is made two consecutive offers of full-time work on the Preliminary Schedule in the academic year and declines, they shall forfeit their position in the recall pool.
 It is the responsibility of the Extension Lecturer to keep the Union and UWC2 informed of changes in personal contact information.

 10.2.
 Resignations.
 Resignations, including retirement, must be submitted in writing with original signature to the IELP Senior Director.
 The Senior Director may permit withdrawal of a resignation within seven (7) calendar days.
 If a resignation is conveyed orally, the IELP Senior Director may confirm same in writing; the Extension Lecturer then has ten (10) calendar days to rescind the oral resignation.
 After ten (10) calendar days, the Extension Lecturer shall be deemed to have resigned.